 If they agree to take a portion of the offer, get that in writing too.
 That way if they ever come after you, saying you owe them money you can go to court and show proof that you tried to negotiate.

 Ruth said that “judges don’t like bill collectors any more than we do.”
 If the court sees that you’ve tried to make a good faith effort to pay and it was refused, they may make your creditor accept an offer that’s even less than what you originally offered.

 7) How Much Credit Do You Really Need

 You may not need to increase your credit score that much to get your dream home or auto.
 You can get a loan with a FICO as low as 620 or 640.
 You will of course pay higher interest rates, but you can still get your loan.

 8) Contact All the Credit Bureaus When Trying to Calculate Your Real Credit Score

-To get a true sense of what your credit score is, check all 3 credit report agencies.
+According to credit sesame free research, to get a true sense of what your credit score is, check all 3 credit report agencies.
 Why?
 Not all creditors report to all 3 bureaus.
 So one department store card may report to Experian, while another to TransUnion.
 Loan providers often pull all 3 scores, then take the middle one…not the highest or the lowest.

 Want to build excellent credit?
 Try to have at least 4 credit lines.
 According to Ruth, the ideal is to have 1 or 2 department store or major credit cards (like Visa, Amex, MasterCard); then have 1 or 2 other lines of credit like a car loan and a home loan.